missing-user/missing-user.github.io/legal-notice.md

 title: Legal
 layout: default
 description: The obligatory Legal Notice Page

 ---
 ## Legal Notice

 This website is owned and maintained by Philipp Jurašić.
-If you think I'm infringing on your copyright or have any other legal issues with my site, contact me at [philipp@jurasic.dev](mailto:philipp@jurasic.dev "E-Mail").
+If you think I'm infringing on your copyright or have any other legal issues with my site, contact me at philipp@jurasic.dev .

 ## Before suing me....